choilab/BTN707-CompGen/2-ASO-off-finder/README.md

-# Anti-sense oligonucleotide (ASO) off-target finder
+# Antisense oligonucleotide (ASO) off-target finder

+ASO-off-finder is a program that finds potential off-targets in the genome sequence for antisense oligonucleotide (ASO) sequences.

 ## Students